WilliamSMendes/WilliamSMendes/README.md

 ## My Goal

 <p>
-  I'm studying Industrial Automation and intend to pursue a career in data analysis and machine learning and I am looking for my first Junior job / internship, i have a lot of dedication and willingness to learn!
+  I am looking for my first job / internship, i have a lot of dedication and willingness to learn!
 </p>

 ## Education